SayanMercer/ReviewFlix/README.md

 **Review Flix** **( A flim Review Application)**

 This Film Review Application is developed using Java 17 and Spring Boot, with MySQL serving as the database.
 The application provides a seamless experience for both administrators and users.
+Setup and run in localhost, and use the Postman Collection for testing

 Key Features: